 One of the fastest ways to burn belly fat is to cut back on the added sugar in your diet, especially from sugar-sweetened beverages.
 Numerous studies suggest that excess fructose—found abundantly in soda and packaged snacks—increases the accumulations of belly fat—especially in men.
-If you want to indulge in a soda, pick up one of our top picks from our exclusive report, The 38 Top Diet Sodas—Ranked!
-Or, better yet reach for one of these weight loss teas.
-And for the best weight loss results, limit yourself to 25 grams of the added sugar a day.
+If you want to indulge in a soda, grab an occasional diet soda or, better yet, reach for one of these weight loss teas.
+And for the best weight loss results, limit yourself to 25 grams of added sugar a day.

 WALK MORE—AND FASTER